Curwensville Area School District

 The Curwensville Area School District is a small, rural, public school district.
-It serves the residents of the Boroughs of Curwensville, Grampian and Lumber City and Ferguson Township, Greenwood Township, Penn Township and Pike Township in Clearfield County, Pennsylvania.
+It serves the residents of the Boroughs of Curwensville and Grampian and Ferguson Township, Greenwood Township, Penn Township and Pike Township in Clearfield County, Pennsylvania.
 Curwensville Area School District encompasses approximately 115 sqmi.
 According to 2000 federal census data, Curwensville Area School District serves a resident population of 7,646.
 In 2009, Curwensville Area School District residents’ per capita income was $14,830, while the median family income in the District was just $38,107.
 In the Commonwealth of Pennsylvania, the median family income was $49,501 and the United States median family income was $49,445, in 2010.

 Schools

 The district operates one Jr./Sr. High School, and two Elementary Schools.